Proton Holdings: 2010s

-On 17 August 2013, Proton launched the Suprima S, the hatchback complement to the Prevé saloon.
+In August 2013, Proton launched the Suprima S, the hatchback version of the Prevé saloon.
 It became the second 5-star ANCAP rated Proton and the first to offer extensive standard safety features in its domestic market.
-On 11 December 2013, the second generation Proton Perdana was finally unveiled after a three-year gap in the nameplate's production.
+In December 2013, the second generation Proton Perdana was unveiled after a three-year gap in the nameplate's production.
 The new Perdana is a badge engineered eighth generation Honda Accord and is for exclusive sale to Malaysian civil servants and government officials.